miklosme/papers/src/app/home.md

+# Daily Digest (November 11, 2024)

+Hold onto your neural networks, AI enthusiasts!
+We've got a double dose of cutting-edge research that's about to supercharge your understanding of multi-agent systems and game theory.
+Let's dive right in!

+First up, we're taking a thrilling journey into the world of [psychological games](https://papers.miklos.dev/2411.05599).
+Imagine AI agents that don't just play by the rules, but actually have feelings about the game!
+This groundbreaking research is bridging the gap between cold, hard algorithms and the messy world of human emotions.
+By incorporating belief-dependent motivations into game theory, we're opening up a whole new dimension of AI behavior.
+Think self-driving cars that understand road rage, or security systems that can predict human deception.
+The researchers have even implemented their findings in PRISM-games, giving us a powerful tool to model and analyze these emotionally-charged interactions.
+It's a game-changer for creating AI that truly understands the human psyche!

+But wait, there's more!
+Shifting gears to the battlefield, we've got a [mind-blowing breakthrough in military AI](https://papers.miklos.dev/2411.05683).
+Picture this: swarms of autonomous drones creating a real-time map of the battlefield, all while dodging enemy fire and communication blackouts.
+This isn't science fiction, folks – it's happening now!
+Using deep reinforcement learning, these AI agents are learning to communicate in code, sharing their observations to build a Common Operational Picture that's resilient to GPS denial and communication disruptions.
+With less than 5% error in their battlefield assessments, these digital warriors are ready to take on the fog of war.
+It's not just about military applications – this research is paving the way for robust, adaptive multi-agent systems in everything from disaster response to traffic management.

+That's all for now, but stay tuned – the world of AI is moving faster than ever, and we'll be here to keep you on the cutting edge!

 # Daily Digest (November 8, 2024)

 Hold onto your neural networks, AI enthusiasts!
 We've got a thrilling lineup of cutting-edge research that's pushing the boundaries of multi-agent systems and LLM-powered innovation.
 Let's dive right in!